alters-mit/magnebot/doc/joint_static.md

-# BodyPartStatic
+# JointStatic

-`from magnebot.body_part_static import BodyPartStatic`
+`from magnebot.joint_static import JointStatic`

-Static data for a body part of the Magnebot.
+Static data for a joint the Magnebot.

 ***